 - The month and year that the helmet was produced.

 Although it is not required, many motorcyclists choose to buy products that have gone through additional safety testing, which is offered by the Snell Foundation.

 According to the Centers for Disease Control and Prevention (CDC), helmets reduce the risk of death by as much as 37 percent and the risk of head injury by 69 percent.
 Other studies conducted by the National Highway Traffic Safety Administration (NHTSA), also provide evidence that wearing helmets is crucial to reducing both facial injuries and traumatic brain injury.
 While wearing a helmet does not guarantee that a motorcyclist will not be injured in a crash, it can go a long way towards preventing serious injury.

 Contact a Dedicated Philadelphia Personal Injury Attorney Today

 Motorcycle accidents tend to result in very serious injuries, making it especially important for victims to obtain the advice of an attorney who can help represent their interests.
 Even when a rider was not wearing a helmet prior to the crash, he or she may still be able to collect compensation.
-As such, if you were recently injured in a motorcycle accident, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to speak with an experienced personal injury attorney.
+As such, if you were recently injured in a motorcycle accident, please call van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to speak with an experienced personal injury attorney.